The following provides answers to the most frequently asked questions. Additional questions may be directed to Kari Hart.

 The applicant's current Director must complete the Executive Recommendation Form, which acknowledges support.
-In addition to their current Director completing the form, an applicant may also ask another Director from another AZA accredited institution to complete a form, which is optional.
+In addition to their current Director completing the form, an applicant must also submit a recommendation from a Director at another AZA-accredited institution.

-How should I approach gaining support to participate in this program if the Director from my institution recently transitioned and does not know me well?
+How should I approach gaining support to participate in this program if the Director of my institution recently transitioned and does not know me well?

 Who would be an ideal candidate for the ELDP?